onukura/gitbucket-embedding-plugin/README.md

 ## Limitation

-user name, repo name, branch name includes `/` may occur error.
+user name, repo name, branch name includes special character may not be processed.

 ## Version